dafny-lang/dafny/docs/DafnyRef/Specifications.md

 establish that later conjuncts are well-defined.

 The attributes recognized for ensures clauses are discussed in [Section 11.3](#sec-verification-attributes-on-assertions).

+An ensures clause can have [custom error and success messages](#sec-error-attribute).

 ### 7.1.3.
 Decreases Clause ([grammar](#g-decreases-clause)) {#sec-decreases-clause}